aryaakmal/CppND-Capstone-Snake-Game/README.md

 * Poison placed on game grid.
 Lose point if snake passes over it.
 Game ends when score is negative.
 * Randomly moving bomb object placed on grid.

+## Rubric Elements

+### README (All Rubric Points REQUIRED)

+* A README with instructions is included with the project
+* The README indicates the new features you added to the game.
+* The README includes information about each rubric point addressed.

+### Compiling and Testing (All Rubric Points REQUIRED)

+### Loops, Functions, I/O - meet at least 2 criteria

+* The project reads data from a file and process the data, or the program writes data to a file:
+  Score, length and time elapsed are written to a new file, or appended to an existing file
+* The project accepts user input and processes the input:
+  The name of the player is read in to the console and used as the base for the output file, also player name is displayed in the frame of the game.
+Game reads input from keyboard to pause or restart the game by toggling the spacebar.

+### Object Oriented Programming - meet at least 3 criteria
+* One or more classes are added to the project with appropriate access specifiers for class members:
+Bomb class is added to the program
+* Class constructors utilize member initialization lists: Bomb class is initialized with initialization list.
+* Templates generalize functions or classes in the project: Game::PlaceItem is defined using a template, to accept food and poison variables, or Bomb object.

+### Memory Management - meet at least 3 criteria
+* The project makes use of references in function declarations:
+  * Game::PlaceItem is called with a reference to variable item in game.cpp.
+  * Snake::Update and Bomb::Update called with references to objects snake and bomb in threads t1 and t2

+### Concurrency - meet at least 2 criteria
+* The project uses multithreading: Snake::Update() and Bomb::Update() run in separate threads that are joined at the end of Game::Update()

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)